AmpersandJS/ampersand-dom-bindings/README.md

 ### switch

-Toggles existance of multiple items based on value of property.
+Toggles existence of multiple items based on value of property.

 ```js
 'model.activetab': {